 pki // generate a csr the right way

-handy variable for the filename(s) to be written
+handy variable for the filenames to be read and written

 short=...